IBM/evote/README.md

   <img src="docs/doc-gifs/query.gif">
 </p>
 <br>

-That's it for the app.
-It can be improved in a myriad of ways, but hopefully this gives you inspiration to create apps that improve our life.

 ## Extending the code pattern
 Pull requests and contribution are always welcome.
 Remember that a code pattern is a path to a solution,